 - Clinical education settings that include the most prestigious medical centers in the world.

-- The NCLEX pass rate for the first quarter of 2016 was 91%--compared with a national and state-wide pass rate of 84%.
+- The NCLEX pass rate for the first quarter of 2019 was 99%--compared with a national and state-wide pass rate of 92%.

 - Faculty who are nationally recognized as nursing scholars and leaders in a wide range of specialty areas.

 Note: Rory Meyers College of Nursing undergraduate nursing sequence courses operate on a different academic calendar than the University.
-Click here to view the program's calendar through summer 2018.
+View the undergraduate program's nursing sequence academic calendar.